 - Improving Outcomes of Older Persons with Diabetes

 - Diabetes Cost-Effectiveness Analysis Studies

 - Provider-Patient Communication and Shared Decision Making

 The faculty members from the Section of General Internal Medicine who collaborate on diabetes research projects include Marshall Chin, Deborah Burnet, Elbert Huang, Monica Peek, Lisa Vinci, Andy Davis, Neda Laiteerapong, and Arshiya Baig.

 The Section of General Internal Medicine is home to a research center whose primary aim is to influence healthcare policies by studying innovations in chronic disease prevention, treatment, and care organization.
-The Center for Translational and Policy Research of Chronic Diseases seeks to create an environment where research and policy seamlessly interact to most effectively serve the needs of each individual patient.
+Center for Chronic Disease Research and Policy seeks to create an environment where research and policy seamlessly interact to most effectively serve the needs of each individual patient.
 Research in the Center includes the development of innovations for preventing and treating chronic diseases as well as evaluations of the economic implications of these innovations.
 Findings are then linked to the study of broader health care policies.
 The Center also hosts an annual symposium to convene policymakers from state and local government, industry experts, and researchers in order to have an interactive exchange about various policies and their impacts on access to necessary care for patients suffering from chronic diseases.

 Areas of expertise that are represented in the Center are included below.

 - Chronic disease management – diabetes